 First up, you’d want to check for cards that offer an exceptional bonus cash back.
 Chase Freedom and Citi Dividend both offer 5% cash back on rotating categories on up to $1,500 in spending each quarter.
 That’s a possible $75 extra each quarter for each card.
 Other cards may offer a temporary bonus as well.

-- Citi® Dividend Platinum Select® Visa® Card - Earn 5% cash back every quarter in must-have categories.
-Right now, on purchases at The Home Depot, home furnishing and home and garden stores from 4/1/14 through 6/30/14.
+- Citi® Dividend Platinum Select® Visa® Card – Earn 5% cash back every quarter in must-have categories.
+Right now, on eligible purchases within the Hilton Portfolio, car rental agencies, movie theaters and theme parks from 7/1/14 – 9/30/14.
 Enrollment each quarter is quick and easy.

 Since I don’t buy that much gas, I would only charge restaurants on the Chase Freedom (but not gas) and airline purchases on the Citi Dividend.

 Some credit cards offer a year-round bonus on things like restaurants, travel, gas, groceries, and more.

 Tier 3 – Everything Else (2%+ back)

 Here’s your backup catch-all card.
 Don’t settle for 1% back here, you can do better.

 - Fidelity Investment Rewards American Express® Card – 2% cash back on everything, which transfers to any Fidelity account (non-401k).